What do you need:

 After that, we poured the melted aluminum inside the mold.

-This was the best part ever!.
-There is a short video attached so you can see how we did it.
+This was the best part ever!
 We gently poured the liquid metal in and then waited for it to cool down.
 To make it faster I removed my when it was still a bit hot and placed it under cold water.
 The sand burned a little giving a black mark to the top cone, but it came out pretty easily by rubbing the model under cold water.

 Unfortunately, the metal was not liquid enough so it formed an extra piece at the bottom, which is impossible to remove without ruining my candle holder.